 Examples of daily speech development tips

 #6.
-When you are carrying her around and she gets squirmy, don’t just put her down.
+When you are carrying her around, and she gets squirmy, don’t just put her down.
 Make her ask for it.
 Say: “Say, Get. (pause for 2 seconds) Down.”
-Offer big praise when she makes any attempt to say two words, then let her down.
+Offer immense praise when she makes any attempt to say two words, then let her down.

 #7.
-When she wants her sippy cup of milk in the morning and she is reaching for the counter and grunting for you to hand it to her, say: “Say, “Cup. (pause for 2 seconds) Please.”
-Offer big praise when she asks and give her the cup.
+When she wants her sippy cup of milk in the morning, and she is reaching for the counter and grunting for you to hand it to her, say: “Say, “Cup. (pause for 2 seconds) Please.”
+Offer significant praise when she asks and give her the cup.

 #8.
-Do #6 and #7 – not 2 or 3 times throughout the day, but ALL DAY LONG.
-It takes very little extra effort on your part and the return on investment with your child’s speech is huge!
+Do #6 and #7 – not 2 or 3 times throughout the day, but all day long.
+It takes minimal extra effort on your part and the return on investment with your child’s speech is huge.